 CapitaLand reopens all China malls, posts rise in residential sales

-MAINBOARD-LISTED CapitaLand has reopened all its malls in China previously shut due to the country's coronavirus lockdown.
+PROPERTY group CapitaLand has reopened all its malls in China that were previously shut due to the country's coronavirus lockdown.

 The group's four malls in Wuhan - the epicentre of the outbreak - reopened on April 2 after receiving clearance from local authorities.